Viken-Blockchain-Solutions/web3_patient_portal/frontend/README.md

 ## Overview

-This Next.js application serves as a comprehensive solution for secure identity and lab test result verification in healthcare settings.
-Utilizing Polygon ID for decentralized identity management, the application will eventually also offer optional NFC and Bluetooth features for an additional layer of security.
+This Next.js application serves as a comprehensive solution for secure credentials and lab test result verification in healthcare settings.
 A unique feature is the integration of a lab test result issuance system, allowing healthcare providers to securely and directly send verified test results to patients.

 ## Table of Contents